 Dawn has been recommending this book for the last few months, so I finally broke down and got it to find out for myself and yep, it’s good!

 By practicing a few wonderfully simple practices—or what John calls “graces”—you can begin to recover your soul, disentangle from the tragedies of this broken world, and discover the restorative power of beauty.
 Watch Dawn and Diana’s discussion about it here on YouTube.

 Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones

 by James Clear

 This is another book that Dawn keeps talking about, so again, had to find out for myself.
-Just started reading it, so I can’t give any feedback yet, but it looks like it’ll be good!

 No matter your goals, Atomic Habits offers a proven framework for improving–every day.
 James Clear, one of the world’s leading experts on habit formation, reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.
 Check out Dawn’s discussion about it here!